monninja/Web1_Summer19/intro-to-css.md

 ### Color on the Web
 We've been writing color with words, but you can get more specific by going on any color wheel and getting the hex code.
 A hex code is a 6 digit number that represents a color on the color wheel spectrum.

-*Demo:* Go to the [https://color.adobe.com/create](Adobe Color Wheel) to get some colors.
+*Demo:* Go to the [Adobe Color Wheel](https://color.adobe.com/create) to get some colors.
 Or, you can get your colors from illustrator.
 Replace all the colors written in words with hex codes you want.

 ### Working with images